Christianne Meneses Jacobs: Early life and education

 Meneses Jacobs was born in Managua, Nicaragua.
 Her mother Thelma was a legal secretary, and her father, Enrique, was a lawyer and vice president of the National Liberal Party, who had been jailed more than once in Nicaragua for political reasons.
 Her grandfather was Dr. Ildefonso Palma Martinez; a lawyer, law professor and a justice of the Nicaraguan Supreme Court.
 Due to the Sandinista National Liberation Front and their coup d'état, fighting and food shortages were massive problems during her childhood.
-The Sandinista revolution occurred when Jacobs was eight years old.
+The Sandinista revolution occurred when Meneses Jacobs was eight years old.

-Her childhood was privileged; she "attended private school and ballet lessons" and her family "had domestic servants that performed several jobs: nannies, cook, chauffeur, gardener, cleaning, laundry, and ironing."
-However, food was rationed, and the family's rationing card amounted to "one pound of beans, one pound of sugar, and one quart of oil per person in the household for a two week period".
+Despite a privileged upbringing, attending private school and ballet lessons, with domestic servants managing childcare, cooking, driving, gardening, cleaning, laundry, and ironing.
+Her childhood was not without hardship.
+Food was rationed, with the family's card granting only "one pound of beans, one pound of sugar, and one quart of oil per person in the household for a two-week period".

-On March 19 1988, when Meneses Jacobs was 17, she and her family fled Nicaragua because her father was an attorney "for an American pilot whose plane was shot down by the Sandinista artillery...in December of 1987".
-The pilot had been accused of being a CIA agent.
-When her family left Nicaragua, they were only allowed to take $500 with them.
+On March 19, 1988, 17-year-old Meneses Jacobs and her family fled Nicaragua amid political tensions.
+Her father, an attorney, had previously represented an American pilot whose plane was shot down by Sandinista forces in December 1987.
+The pilot was accused of being a CIA agent, furthering the family's anxieties and prompting their escape Permitted to take only $500 with them, they began a new life in Los Angeles, California.

 After her family settled in Los Angeles, her parents worked at the Los Angeles International Airport and she attended Los Angeles High School, where she served as editor in Chief of both the Spanish and English newspapers.
 Her biggest difficulty when moving to the US was the language barrier.
 She was placed in 10th grade at Los Angeles High School because she did not speak English well.
 She credits her high school teachers in helping her to overcome her difficulty with the language.
 She was inspired by Today in L.A. anchorwoman Carla Aragon, whom she developed a friendship with for several years.
 She enjoyed her new home in the U.S and the idea of meritocracy and the American Dream.
 She graduated from L.A.
 High when she was 20 years old.

-Meneses received a four-year scholarship to Wesleyan University in Middletown, Connecticut.
+Meneses Jacobs received a four-year scholarship to Wesleyan University in Middletown, Connecticut.
 At Wesleyan University, Meneses Jacobs majored in Government with an emphasis in International Relations.